aarblaster/light-dramaturgy/_pages/about.md

 ## About Anthony
-I started this PhD in 2025, while continuing teaching at [RADA](https://rada.ac.uk) in London.
+I started this PhD in 2025, while teaching at [RADA](https://rada.ac.uk) in London.
 As Deputy Head of Lighting, and Course Leader for the MA Performance Lighting Design, I am jointly responsible for all teaching and learning about lighting in the Academy.
 Both within Technical Theatre Arts (TTA) programmes, and across the Academy's courses.
-I teach lighting design, production electrics and programming on the Academy's practice-based courses.
+Covering the full range of lighting design and technology, my teaching and research are intertwined.

-I live and work in London as an educator and Lighting Designer.
 You can find out more about me and my Lighting Design work, at [anthonyarblaster.com.](https://anthonyarblaster.com)

 ## About the PhD